Luiz Inacio Lula da Silva Fast Facts

 He goes by the nickname Lula, which he formally added to his name in 1982.

-Da Silva's father was against education and believed supporting the family was more important, so da Silva didn't learn to read until age 10 and began working full-time at 12.
+Lula da Silva's father was against education and believed supporting the family was more important, so Lula da Silva didn't learn to read until age 10 and began working full-time at 12.

 He left school completely after the fifth grade to work full-time.